 Our group currently has three major areas of research:

 The growth of tissues during development and adult life is the result of a fine balancing act between the proliferation, death and differentiation of cells.
 Understanding the mechanisms that regulate tissue growth is one of the most important unanswered questions in basic biology.
-We aim to characterise the molecular mechanisms regulating the newly identified Hippo signalling pathway, with an emphasis on the role of ubiquitylation.
+We aim to characterise the molecular mechanisms regulating the newly identified Hippo signalling pathway, with an emphasis on the role of phosphorylation and ubiquitylation.